Augustine of Hippo's philosophy of time meets general relativity: The homogeneity and entropy problems

 Let us come to the entropy problem.
 This difficulty of standard cosmology arises when considering the huge difference between the entropy of the Universe today with that at the time of the Big Bang.
-R. Penrose by taking into account also the gravitational entropy, has argued that the Universe at its beginning had probably to be thermalized, to account for the homogeneity problem, but nevertheless it had to be special as the calculation of the entropy shows that it was much smaller that today.
+R.\ Penrose by taking into account also the gravitational entropy, has argued that the Universe at its beginning had probably to be thermalized, to account for the homogeneity problem, but nevertheless it had to be special as the calculation of the entropy shows that it was much smaller than today.

+Penrose concludes that the gravitational degrees of freedom had to be in a very special state.
 In his view the Universe could increase in entropy despite its initial thermalization because in the beginning the gravitational degrees of freedom were almost frozen.

+By the way, Penrose reaches this conclusion clarifying a common misconception that attributes the initial small entropy of the Universe to its size.
+Penrose shows that this position is untenable by considering potentially recontracting universes.

 He also notes that when matter is left to the action of gravity it tends to clump, passing from an homogeneous state to an inhomogeneous one.
 The Weyl tensor increases because of this clumping, and therefore this tensor may quantify in some sense the amount of entropy contained in the gravitational degrees of freedoms.
 Thus Penrose ends suggesting that in the beginning of the universe the Weyl tensor had to be very small, and possibly zero.
 This is Penrose's Weyl tensor hypothesis \cite{penrose79,goode91}.
+We note that the important point is not that the Weyl tensor be zero but rather that its components be fixed as this seems to be enough to guarantee that the gravitational degrees of freedom were initially frozen.

+In order to avoid misunderstandings we stress that the isotropy of the CMB radiation does not provide evidence for a vanishing Weyl tensor since decoupling, since this homogeneity is observed at a large cosmological scale and hence holds only for the averaged metric.
+The real Weyl tensor is non-zero at a local scale due to clumping, and its cumulated effects over a space section is non-vanishing.
+The Penrose's Weyl tensor hypothesis states that this local cumulated contribution is zero at the Big Bang while it is far from zero at the present epoch and at decoupling.

 The picture of the beginning of the Universe presented in this work is likely to satisfy the Penrose's Weyl tensor hypothesis.
 Indeed, as I mentioned, the boundary of the chronology violating region would be generated by lightlike geodesics (which are moreover achronal).
 Now, there is a {\em rigidity result} \cite{beem96} which states that an asymptotically simple vacuum spacetimes is isometric to Minkwoski spacetime in a neighborhood of every achronal lightlike geodesic (Galloway's null splitting theorem \cite{galloway00}).
 I expect that analogous results should hold for the case considered in this work, that is, I expect the spacetime near the boundary of the chronology violating region to be isometric to some highly symmetric spacetime.
 This rigidity would clearly fix the Weyl tensor and thus send to zero the degrees of freedom contained in it.